openpgp-pqc/draft-openpgp-pqc/draft-wussler-openpgp-pqc.md

  - A fixed-length octet string representing an ECC ephemeral public key in the format associated with the curve as specified in {{ecc-kem}}.

- - A fixed-length octet string of the Kyber ciphertext, whose length depends on the algorithm ID as specified in {{tab-kyber-artifacts}}.
+ - A fixed-length octet string of the ML-KEM ciphertext, whose length depends on the algorithm ID as specified in {{tab-mlkem-artifacts}}.

- - The one-octet algorithm identifier, if it was passed (in the case of a v3 PKESK packet).
+ - The one-octet algorithm identifier, if it is passed (in the case of a v3 PKESK packet).

  - A variable-length field containing the wrapped session key:

    - A one-octet size of the following field;

-   - The wrapped session key represented as an octet string, i.e., the output of the encryption procedure described in
+   - The wrapped session key represented as an octet string, i.e., the output of the encryption procedure described in {{ecc-mlkem-encryption}}.
-     {{ecc-mlkem-encryption}}.

 Note that unlike most public-key algorithms, in the case of a v3 PKESK packet, the symmetric algorithm identifier is not encrypted.
 Instead, it is prepended to the encrypted session key in plaintext.
 In this case, the symmetric algorithm used MUST be AES-128, AES-192 or AES-256 (algorithm ID 7, 8 or 9).

-### Key Material Packets {#kyber-ecc-key}
+### Key Material Packets {#mlkem-ecc-key}

 The algorithm-specific public key is this series of values:

  - A fixed-length octet string representing an EC point public key, in the point format associated with the curve specified in {{ecc-kem}}.

- - A fixed-length octet string containing the Kyber public key, whose length depends on the algorithm ID as specified in {{tab-kyber-artifacts}}.
+ - A fixed-length octet string containing the ML-KEM encapsulation key, whose length depends on the algorithm ID as specified in {{tab-mlkem-artifacts}}.

 The algorithm-specific secret key is these two values:

  - A fixed-length octet string of the encoded secret scalar, whose encoding and length depend on the algorithm ID as specified in {{ecc-kem}}.

- - A fixed-length octet string containing the Kyber secret key, whose length depends on the algorithm ID as specified in {{tab-kyber-artifacts}}.
+ - A fixed-length octet string containing the ML-KEM decapsulation key, whose length depends on the algorithm ID as specified in {{tab-mlkem-artifacts}}.

 # Composite Signature Schemes